yingkitw/minipg/ARCHITECTURE.md

 minipg is a parser generator inspired by ANTLR4, designed with modularity and testability as core principles.
 The architecture follows a pipeline model where grammar files are processed through multiple stages.

+**Test Coverage**: minipg has comprehensive test coverage with **186+ tests** passing at 100% success rate, including:
+- Grammar parsing tests for all supported ANTLR4 features
+- Code generation tests for all 8 target languages
+- Integration tests validating the full pipeline
+- Compatibility tests ensuring ANTLR4 grammar compatibility
+- Real-world grammar tests from the grammars-v4 repository

 ## Design Principles

 1. **Separation of Concerns**: Each module has a single, well-defined responsibility